ldbc/ldbc_snb_datagen_spark/README.md

 ### Pseudo-distributed Hadoop node

-To grab Hadoop, extract it, and set the environment values to sensible defaults, and generate the data as specified in the `parameters.ini` file, run the following script:
+To grab Hadoop, extract it, and set the environment values to sensible defaults, and generate the data as specified in the `params.ini` file, run the following script:

 ```bash
 wget http://archive.apache.org/dist/hadoop/core/hadoop-2.6.0/hadoop-2.6.0.tar.gz